How Knowtex Secured a $15M Federal Contract with the VA in 85 Days by getting FedRAMP Moderate-aligned with Delve

 Conclusion

-By combining automation, expert guidance, and continuous monitoring, Delve allowed Knowtex to meet the most demanding security requirements without slowing down product development or execution.
+By combining AI automation, a TurboTax-like platform, and 1:1 Slack support from compliance experts, Delve allowed Knowtex to meet the most demanding security requirements without slowing down product development or execution.

 “Delve is an enabler,” Caroline says.
 “They unlocked our ability to deliver for our customers quickly, thoroughly, and at enterprise scale.”